Jawahir Thontowi: Academic Background

 Upon return from Australia and going back to Indonesia holding a Ph.D. he was appoint Head of the International Department for 3 years in 1999–2001.
 During this time he was focusing on building and improving the law faculty and made it more dynamic.
 He pas the team leader in various initiatives conducted by the campus such Designing University Joint Collaboration and development then Establishing the Doctorate Program in Law Faculty University.
 This was a major breakthrough for UII having established a Doctorate program in the field of Law.

 September 2000 he became the Director of the Doctorate Program law faculty.
 In September the next year in 2001 he made an initiative to make the International Program for Law in the campus which took a one-year process.
 For the law faculty he made two important contributions that are the establishment of the Doctorate program and the second the International program.
 March that year he was elected to become the dean of the law faculty until 2006.

-In 2006 the election for the Rector of UII He participated in first direct election for the position being the fourth rank, Edy Suandi Hamid having 284.5 votes, Amir Mu’alim 92 votes, Luthfi Hasan, 87.5 votes.
+In 2006 the election for the Rector of UII He participated in first direct election for the position being the fourth rank, Edy Suandi Hamid having 284.5 votes, Amir Mu'alim 92 votes, Luthfi Hasan, 87.5 votes.
 Eddy Suandi Hamid came out as winner to lead the campus.
 The next election for the position as the Vice Rector I to be in charge of academics it was between Jawahir Thontowi and Sarwidi which was a very close election and Sarwidi manages to be elected for the position having 309,5 votes compared to only 298,5 votes.
 Supporters of Jawahir Thontowi in campus still remain strong.

 In 2010 election Jawahir Thontowi became in the running for the peak positions in campus again.
 Still competing versus Edy Suandi Hamid and Sarwidi, the election process was very tight Edy Suandi Hamid with only 32 votes, Jawahir Thontowi 31 votes and Sarwidi 25 votes.
 Interesting that in 2006 elections he lost to Sarwidi for the position but now in the 2010 he has more votes.

-After losing from the selection process, he came back to the law faculty to continue to teach, practice what he has learned and implement his understanding about the law in Indonesia.
-This experience will be the foundations of the position in the future for the next election process in 2014 to become the rector of campus.
-To have the highest academic career in UII starting as a student activist, then becoming a researcher and lecturer, then become the dean of the law faculty and hope the next position becoming the rector.
+After the selection process, he returned to the Faculty of Law to continue teaching and applying his knowledge and understanding of Indonesian law.
+His academic career at Universitas Islam Indonesia (UII) began as a student activist, followed by roles as a researcher and lecturer.
+He later served as Dean of the Faculty of Law and was subsequently considered a candidate for the university’s rectoral election in 2014.